decred/dcrdocs/docs/getting-started/startup-basics.md

 All of the Decred software, when started, reads from a configuration file to determine which settings it should enable/disable/set during that initial load.
 All of the command line startup flags `(e.g. dcrwallet --testnet)` can be replaced by settings within the appropriate configuration file `(e.g. dcrwallet --testnet could be replaced by testnet=1 in dcrwallet.conf)`.

 These configuration files are located within the application home directory of the application.
-The location of these default home directories for Windows, macOS/OSX, and Linux are listed below:
+The location of these default home directories for Windows, macOS, and Linux are listed below:

 Windows: